10 Exciting museums in Toronto to explore on your next visit

 55 Centre Avenue, Toronto | website

 As the name suggests, the Textile Museum is the only museum in Canada dedicated to exploring the human experience through textiles.
 It has a permanent collection of more than 13,000 textiles from around the world, covering over 2,000 years of textile history.
-Some of the items often make special appearances in other museums in Toronto as part of temporary exhibitions.
+Many of the museum’s items often make special appearances in other museums in Toronto as part of temporary exhibitions.

 Final thoughts on museums in Toronto